univention/ucsschool-id-connector/docs/development.rst

 Advanced example
 ----------------

-In this example you will see how to additionally:
+In this example, you will learn how to additionally:

 * define your own hook specs
 * use an extra package for shared code across plugins.